Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/4-Powerups-and-automations.md

 **Adding Power-Ups**

-- Go to the board menu; click Power-Ups; Add Browse powerups; and search for the ones you need;
+- Go to the board menu; click Power-Ups; Add powerups; and search for the ones you need;
 - Click "Add" to integrate the particular powerup into your board.

 **GitHub**